 UK's lockdown-hit arts venues to get $2B rescue package

-The British government has announced more than 1.5 billion pounds (almost $2 billion) to help the country’s renowned arts and cultural institutions recover from the coronavirus pandemic
+The British government has announced almost $2 billion to help the country’s renowned arts and cultural institutions recover from the coronavirus pandemic

 LONDON -- The British government has announced more than 1.5 billion pounds (almost $2 billion) to help the country’s renowned arts and cultural institutions recover from the coronavirus pandemic, after some theaters and music venues warned that without support they might never open again.